Alcohol & Drugs Awareness

 There is some disagreement about BAC measurement and legal limits.
 Some feel the maximum legal BAC limits for driving (usually up to 0.08%) are arbitrary and not meaningful for many drivers.
 Others, however, believe levels of 0.08% are extremely dangerous and result in reduced reaction time, impaired motor skills, and foggy thinking.

 Be sure to know the laws in your state regarding drugs, alcohol, and driving, to avoid unpleasant surprises.
-In most states, you'll be convicted of DUI with a BAC of 0.08%; however, some states have more stringent regulations, especially for younger drivers.
 Depending on your body, choosing to have a single, small drink could put you over the legal limit.
 In fact, some states don't permit you to drive with any amount of alcohol in your system.

 Additional Reading and Resources